matilhaestudio/dev-playbook/README.md

 ##Code best practices
 - Ctrl+c and Ctrl+v whenever you want.
 Make sure to clean and optimize the code right after it ;)

+##UI best practices
+- Transitions between states must be as fast as possible (<1s) and loading states must be avoided except for API calls.